ricardoquesada/unijoysticle/DOCUMENTATION.md

 ## About
 The UniJoystiCle is a unicycle simulator for the Commodore 64, and much more!
+It allows you to control the joysticks remotely... with anything that you have in mind like:

+* play games using game controllers (Xbox, iOS or Android controllers)
+* play unicycle games using a real unicycle
+* use you c64 as a home automation device
+* and more!

 It consists of two major parts: